audiolabs/APSRR-2016/Rosenzweig-Jiang/report.md

 This will reproduce the Tb-graph of figure 4 in paper.

-Execution time: This may take 1-2 hours
+Execution time: This may take about 30 Minutes

 ## Evaluation of reproducability
+The reproducability of the given paper will be evaluated in the following using the criteria of "Reproducible Research in Signal Processing - What, why, and how" by Vandewalle et al. (https://infoscience.epfl.ch/record/136640/files/VandewalleKV09.pdf).

 ### Reproducibility of the algorithm
 - Is the algorithm described in sufficient detail?